blepa/scratchpad/english/mark_tutor/20191205_e953_three_sides_of_a_car_loan.md

 **suburb**
 An area or town near a large city but away from its centre, where there are many houses, especially for middle-class people.
 **repossess**
-to take back something that someone had promised to pay you for over a period of time because they are unable to continue paying you for it
+To take back something that someone had promised to pay you for over a period of time because they are unable to continue paying you for it.
 **hooked up**
- to connect something to a piece of equipment, especially using a hook
+To connect something to a piece of equipment, especially using a hook.
+**interest rates**
+The percentage that an institution such as a bank charges or pays you in interest when you borrow money from it.
+**payout**
+A large amount of money paid to someone, for example by an insurance company or as a prize in a competition.
+**delinquent**
+Someone who is delinquent in paying their taxes or bills fails to pay the money that they owe.
+**ivory tower**
+The situation of someone whose important job or social position protects them from the practical or unpleasant things that exist in most people’s lives

 ## Transcript ##
 UNIDENTIFIED PERSON: This is PLANET MONEY from NPR.